aromprg/eclipse-encoding-plugin/README.md

-# Autodetect Encoding Eclipse Plugin
+# Autodetect Encoding Eclipse Plugin (x-MacCyrillic disable in this fork)
 Show file information for the active editor in the Eclipse status bar.

 ## Install